geopandas/geopandas/doc/source/code_of_conduct.rst

 GeoPandas Project Code of Conduct
 =================================

-Behind GeoPandas Project is an engaged and respectful community made up of people from all over the world and of wide range of backgrounds.
+Behind the GeoPandas Project is an engaged and respectful community made up of people from all over the world and with a wide range of backgrounds.
 Naturally, this implies diversity of ideas and perspectives on often complex problems.
 Disagreement and healthy discussion of conflicting viewpoints is welcome: the best solutions to hard problems rarely come from a single